h4cc/awesome-elixir/README.md

 * [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
 * [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).

-## Cheatsheet
+## Cheat Sheets
+*Useful Elixir-related cheat sheets.*

-* [benjamintanweihao/elixir-cheatsheets](https://github.com/benjamintanweihao/elixir-cheatsheets/) - GenServer and Supervisor cheatsheets
+* [benjamintanweihao/elixir-cheatsheets](https://github.com/benjamintanweihao/elixir-cheatsheets/) - GenServer and Supervisor cheatsheets.

 ## Community
 *Getting in contact with the community via chat or mailinglist.*